AGAINST THE ODDS

 Join our email list

-The New England PTTC will serve as a hub of specialty expertise in providing training and technical assistance in the area of cannabis risk education and prevention.
+The New England PTTC serves as a hub of specialty expertise in providing training and technical assistance in the area of cannabis risk education and prevention.

 The New England Prevention Technology Transfer Center program is funded by SAMHSA of the U.S. Department of Health and Human Services (HHS).
 The contents of New England PTTC products are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by SAMHSA/HHS, or the U.S. Government.